Andreoliveira85/My-data-machine-learning-portfolio/README.md

 **Datasets involved:** kaggle historical datasets on prices of BTC and other top coins, datasets of tweets created by several scrapped tweet accounts.

 ### Sidenotes:
-the description of the datasets used is done ine the slides of the final presentation.
+the description of the datasets used is done ine the slides of the [final presentation](https://github.com/Andreoliveira85/Sentiment-analysis-of-Tweets-and-prediction-of-bitcoin-prices/blob/main/JEDHA_FINAL_PROJECT_FULLSTACK_FINAL_PRESENTATION-1-14.pdf) .
 We could not upload the datasets here due to its size.
 We invite the visitor to check the graphics and visualizations created on the notebooks displayed in the final presentation.